FayaIQ/faya_one_link_react/README.md

 # faya-one-link

 This project is a small Next.js application.
-The dashboard now saves uploaded images directly inside a database table rather than a storage bucket.
-A slideshow on the landing page displays the saved images.
+The dashboard uploads images to a Supabase Storage bucket and stores the public URL in a database table.
+A slideshow on the landing page displays these saved images.

 ## Setup